sslab-gatech/Rudra-Artifacts/README.md

 #### RUDRA-COMPILE-RESULT, RUDRA-REPORTS-PRECISION

 1. Unpack `rudra-runner-home-cache.tar.gz` and set `$RUDRA_RUNNER_HOME` environment variable to the unpacked directory.
-1. (Optional) Use `docker-rudra-runner` command to run the experiment.
+1. (Optional) Use `Rudra/docker-helper/docker-rudra-runner` command to run the experiment.
 Otherwise, you can use and examine the `campaign/20210816_225417` folder.
 This includes all the logs and reports from our run as a convenience.
     * Note: It is recommended to run `docker-rudra-runner` in a terminal multiplexer like `tmux` or `screen`.